 The Benefits of a Central AC Unit

-The unit is typically situated in a small enclosure that is outside the home.
+The unit is usually located in an enclosure that is outside the house.
 Its quiet operation improves your comfort by preventing constant sound or whir of window AC units from disrupting your the peace of your home.

 Energy Efficiency

-Central air conditioners consume more energy than wall-mounted units, modern systems are more efficient than models of the past.
-The ozone-depleting R22 refrigerant was phased out by 2006 and replaced with 410A.
-Manufacturers are also continually creating new technologies that make their systems more efficient and use less energy.
+Although it is true that central air conditioners use more energy to operate than wall-mounted units however, the reality is that today’s systems are more efficient than the ones used in the in the past.
+The pollution-causing R22 refrigerant was removed by 2006 and replaced with 410A.
+Manufacturers are continuously creating new technologies that make their systems more efficient and use less energy.

-Unlike window AC units designed to cool just the area they’re installed in, central AC systems are able to evenly distribute cool air throughout your entire home using air ducts.
-The cooling process starts when your thermostat signals the air handler to begin cycling on.
-The air handler is able to pull hot air from your home and then passes it over the evaporator coil which is filled with cool refrigeration.
-The heat that is released into the air causes refrigerant to absorb energy before it transforms into gas.
-The compressor then raises the temperature and pressure of the refrigerant.
-When it pumps it pushes the heat out of the evaporator coil back into the house, where it’s cooled and distributed through your ductwork again.
+Central AC systems, unlike window AC units that are designed to cool only the room in which they’re placed, can spread cool air evenly throughout your home using air ducts.
+The cooling process begins when your thermostat signals that the air handler needs to begin cycling.
+The air handler is able to pull hot air from your home and then passes it over the evaporator coil that is filled with cool refrigeration.
+The heat from the air causes refrigerant absorb energy, and then transform into gas.
+This refrigerant is then pumped to the outdoor unit which is where the compressor raises its temperature and pressure.
+When it pumps it pushes the heat off of the evaporator coil, and then back into the home, where it’s cooled and distributed through your ductwork again.

-Central AC systems are the most efficient when it comes to controlling the temperature in large areas.
-They can cool rooms that are farther from one AC unit and also have higher energy efficiency.
+The reality is that central AC systems are the most efficient choice when it comes to regulating the temperature of large spaces.
+They can consistently cool rooms that are farther away than a single wall AC unit can, and they offer better energy efficiency overall.

-You may find that depending on how well insulated and sealed your home is, as well as the arrangement, a mini-split air conditioner can save you more energy than central air cooling.
-Mini-splits function differently than central AC however they’re usually more efficient due to the fact that they don’t rely on ductwork, which can leak and cause the system to over-work in order to cool your home to the desired temperature.
-Talk to an HVAC specialist from your local Dallas heating company if want to know more about energy-efficient options for cooling your home.
-They’ll be able to help you select the right solution for your particular requirements.
+Depending on how well your house is sealed and insulated, and also the layout it is possible that a mini-split unit can save you even more energy than central air conditioning, though.
+Mini-splits are not the same as central ACs, but they can be more efficient because they don’t use the ductwork.
+Ductwork leaks can cause the system overwork in order to cool your home to the desired temperature.
+Talk to an HVAC specialist from your local Dallas heating company if you want to know more about energy efficient options for cooling your house.
+They can help you find the best solution for your needs.

 Convenience

-In addition to the energy efficiency and comfort, central air conditioning systems offer a lot of convenience.
-They can cool the entire business or home with one unit, and do not require ducts as window units do.
-They are also usually equipped with high-quality air filters that can help to keep pollutants and allergens out of the air.
+Central air conditioning systems aren’t only energy efficient and comfortable, they also offer a great amount of convenience.
+They can cool a whole home or office with just one unit and don’t require ducts as window units do.
+These systems are also equipped with high-quality filters that help keep allergens and pollutants out of the air.
 This is especially beneficial for those suffering from respiratory or allergies.

 Central AC is a popular cooling system, and for good reason.
-It is ideal for homes with ductwork and need a powerful cooling solution.
-These systems can cool all rooms with a single vent.
-They can also be used with thermostats that are zoned for home use that allow you to regulate the cooling requirements of different areas within your house.
+It is ideal for homes that already have ductwork and need a powerful cooling solution.
+These systems can cool each room by a single vent.
+They can also be used in conjunction with home zoned thermostats that allow you to manage the cooling needs of different rooms in your house.

-This is the most popular kind of AC system and operates in a similar way as furnaces.
-Central air conditioners have an outdoor unit that blows warm air and a smaller indoor unit that pulls cold or hot air out of the ductwork.
-The refrigerant is pumped through lines that connect to the air handler and absorbs heat in the process.
-The cooled air is pushed back to the air handler inside the home and circulated through the ductwork to other rooms.
+This is the most common AC system.
+It operates in a similar fashion to a furnace.
+Central air conditioners have an outdoor unit that blasts out warm air, and an indoor air handler that pulls in hot or cold air from the ductwork.
+The refrigerant is pumped through lines of the air handler and absorbs heat in the process.
+The cool air is pushed back to the air handler in the home and circulated through the ductwork to other rooms.

 It’s time to replace your cooling system if it is older than 15 years.
-A new, top-quality AC system will save you money on energy bills and help to protect the integrity of the ductwork in your home.
-For more information about Chancey & Reynolds’ cooling solutions, call us.
-We can assist you in selecting the right air conditioner for your budget and needs.
+A new, top-quality AC system will allow you to reduce your energy bills as well as protect the integrity of your ductwork.
+Contact Chancey & Reynolds to learn more about our cooling solutions.
+We can assist you in choosing the right air conditioner for your budget and needs.

 Maintenance

-As with every major appliance air conditioner, your air conditioner requires regular service to keep running smoothly.
-Certain routine maintenance tasks can be handled by the homeowner, while other tasks should be handled by licensed experts.
-Signing an agreement for maintenance is the best way to be on the forefront of AC issues.
-These agreements typically come with discounts on repairs as well as benefits, like priority scheduling.
+Your air conditioner, just like any other major appliance requires regular maintenance to ensure it runs smoothly.
+Certain routine maintenance tasks can be handled by the homeowner, while other chores should be handled by licensed experts.
+The best way to avoid getting caught up of AC issues is to sign up for a maintenance contract, which often comes with discounts on repairs and advantages such as priority scheduling.

 Clean the Condenser Unit

-A dirty condenser unit will hinder air flow, decrease system efficiency, and increase energy costs.
-To prevent a build-up of dirt and debris, turn off the power to your compressor unit before you begin cleaning.
-Then, with an outdoor hose and sponge, gently clean the blades and coil fins of your fan to remove dirt leaves, twigs, and twigs.
-After cleaning the blades, wipe them with a towel and spray to clean.
-It’s also a good idea to straighten any bent fins, which may be caused by winds or other weather conditions.
+A dirty condenser unit will hinder air flow, decrease the efficiency of the system and increase energy costs.
+To avoid the build-up of dirt and other debris shut off the power to your compressor unit prior to you begin cleaning.
+Then with a garden hose, gently wash the coil fins and fan blades to get rid of dirt leaves, twigs, twigs and other debris.
+After washing, use a paper towel and spray for sanitation to clean and disinfect the fan blades.
+It’s also an excellent idea to straighten any bent fins, which may be caused by the wind or other weather conditions.

 Line Sets

-If your central air conditioner has been in use for more than 10 years, you must engage a professional to check the line sets.
+If your central air cooling system has been in operation for more than 10 years, you should engage a professional to check the line sets.
 These are the copper tubes that connect the indoor evaporator coil with the outdoor compressor and condenser.
-The lines are filled with refrigerant. any corrosion or cracks can lead to leaks, which will result in poor cooling and higher costs for utility.
+The lines are filled with refrigerant and any corrosion or cracks could cause leaks that will result in poor cooling and higher cost of energy.

 Air Filter

-To improve the performance of your AC system, change your air filter regularly.
-The frequency varies depending on the frequency at which the AC runs, the number of furry family members, and the amount of dust is accumulated in your home.
-A typical air filter will last between two weeks and one month during the cooler season.
+To increase the efficiency of your AC system, change your air filter regularly.
+The frequency of change varies based on the frequency at which the AC is running, the number of furry family members and how much dust is accumulated in your home.
+In general, a standard air filter can last for about two weeks or a month in the cooler months.

 Condensate Drain Line

-If the drain line for condensation is clogged with algae, mold, snails, or bugs the line won’t flush out the water that’s collected by your evaporator coil in cooling.
-This could result in flooding of your home, water damage, and the growth of mildew and mold.
-The float switch in your indoor coil will shut off the system when it detects a blockage in the drain line.
+If the drain line for your condensation becomes clogged by algae, mold, or bugs, the accumulated water on the evaporator coil will not be able to flush away.
+This can cause a flooded home, water damage, and the growth of mold and mildew.
+The float switch on your indoor coil will shut off the system if it detects a blockage in the drain line.